 #2 - Store all your information in one place

 Both Google and Outlook offer email and calendar/task features in addition to the contacts.
 But for some reason, these different features aren’t really tied together.
-When you look at a contact’s profile, don’t you think you should be able to see all of your emails, events, and tasks (past and present) related to that contact?
+When you look at a contact’s profile, don’t you think you should be able to see all of your emails, files, events, and tasks (past and present) related to that contact?
 With a CRM, everything is automatically pulled together and displayed on one page so that you don’t have to go searching through a bunch of different systems to find out what you’ve done with a contact.

 #3 - Manage relationships with groups of people